-Outside of the Marina, there are a couple adventure parks perfect for children and anyone looking for a little excitement.
-Animal lovers might like the Croco Park, located on the Route National just outside of the city.
+Outside of the Marina, there are a couple of adventure parks perfect for children and anyone looking for a little excitement.
+Animal lovers might like Croco Park, located on Route National just outside of the city.
 This park offers an afternoon of seeing and learning about the Nile crocodile.
-There are 300 crocodiles within the parks treed setting, and visitors will also find picnic areas and cafes.
+There are 300 crocodiles within the park setting, and visitors will also find picnic areas and cafes.

-Other parks worth a visit are the go karts at Karting Agadir Circuit located next to the Stadium, as well as the zip lines at Accrobranche Souss which is not far from the beach and is close to the city centre.
+Other parks worth a visit are the go-karts at Karting Agadir Circuit located next to the Stadium, as well as the zip lines at Accrobranche Souss which is not far from the beach and is close to the city center.

 Of course, the Agadir beach is where many people spend time in warmer months and the Corniche is a popular street to walk and enjoy a bite to eat.